 Books and other supplies are available at Follett's Commons Bookstore.
-Their costs differ widely, depending upon the field of study.
+Costs differ widely, depending upon the field of study.
 Most students can expect to spend approximately \$600 per year for books and supplies (exclusive of drafting equipment and similar one-time purchases).
-Students in the College of Architecture may spend less on books but substantially more on supplies; a 35mm camera is required for architecture majors.
+Students in the College of Architecture may spend less on books but substantially more on supplies.